airladon/ThisIGet/src/content/Math/Geometry_1/Polygon/explanation/brief/content.md

 ### Definition

 *Polygon* is the general term that describes a shape made up of *straight sides*.
+A polygon has the same number of sides and angles.

 ![](examples.png)